 Parameter allows to configure the allocation of the serial interfaces.
 On powerup the requested configuration is the same as the current configuration.
 If the requested configuration becomes different to the current configuration, then it becomes active after restart.

-AT commands are usable on ASC0 and USB[012].
-USB3 is reserved for tracing by THALES DIS AIS Deutschland GmbH.
-USB4 is reserved for further use.
+O" AT commands are usable on ASC0 and USB[0345].
+USB1 and USB2 are reserved for tracing by THALES DIS AIS Deutschland GmbH.
+USB6 is unavailıble.